ousax/TheScraper/README.md

 # {Description}

-TheScraper is a simple to scrap and get data from websites such html code css and js files images
+TheScraper is a simple script to scrap and get data from websites such as html code css and js files images

-It uses some built-in modules/functions like mkdir chdir ..., and non built-in ones such as
+It uses some built-in modules/functions like mkdir chdir ..., and non built-in ones like

 Requests , bs4 and mechanize.